 You can read about the history of the IR35 legislation on our IR35 history page.

-The most significant change or addition to the rules since 2000 takes effect from April 2017, when public sector contractors will be subject to the ‘Off Payroll Working’ rules.
+The most significant change or addition to the rules since 2000 took effect from April 2017, when public sector contractors became subject to the ‘Off Payroll Working’ rules.

-Instead of effectively self-certifying your IR35 status, it will now be up to the end-client to determine whether or not your contract is subject to IR35 of not.
-If it is, then the client will be responsible for deducting any income tax and National Insurance Contributions from your gross pay.
+Instead of effectively self-certifying your IR35 status, it is now up to the end-client to determine whether or not your contract is subject to IR35 of not.
+If it is, then the client is responsible for deducting any income tax and National Insurance Contributions from your gross pay.

 This change has caused great concern within the industry – both for contractors and clients.
 You can find out about the new IR35 public sector rules here.

 If you are considering contracting via an umbrella company, then IR35 is not an issue, as you will pay standard tax and NICs on your income.

 If you are a limited company contractor, or thinking of setting up as one, you should take steps to mitigate your risk of being selected for an IR35 investigation.

 1. IR35 contract reviews – always have your contracts reviewed by an employment status specialist.
 They will typically examine both the contract wording and your working practices and let you know if you are likely to be caught by IR35.
 The specialist may be able to provide changes to the proposed contract, and liaise with your agency to put the changes into practice.
 Find out more here.

 2. IR35 insurance – you can also take out tax investigation insurance which will cover the costs of professional representation in the event of an IR35 compliance enquiry.
 You can even take out cover to protect yourself against any penalties, or back taxes.
 IR35 insurance tends to be very competitively priced, and certainly less than £200 per year.
 You can find out more here.

 As a first step, try Qdos, who have offered IR35-related services since the rules were first implemented.